basilapi/basil/README.md

 # BASIL #
+BASIL is designed as middleware system that mediates between SPARQL endpoints and applications.

-Tool for building Web APIs on top of SPARQL endpoints.
+With BASIL you can build Web APIs on top of SPARQL endpoints.

 ## Build with Maven ##